Lartu/lapl/README.md

         var $a = 999;
         // Now $a refers to a new variable $a that only exists in the scope
         // of this block and child blocks.
-Here, $a equals 999.
+Here, $a equals 999. var $b;
+        // You can also declare variables without stating a value with the var
+        // command.
+Variables declared this way default to false.
     }
     // Here, $a is still equal to 999.
 }